jcrobak/parquet-python/README.rst

 In the meantime, the more eyes on this code, the more example files and the more use cases the better.

-For the time being, this code should be considered extreme alpha.

 Requirements
 ------------